 India's central banking institution, Reserve Bank of India (RBI), releases a recruitment notification every year for the posts of Grade B Officer and Assistant.
-The bank that controls the monetary policy of the Indian currency has released the notification for Grade B Officers, a total of 166 vacancies.
-Candidates who wish to work in RBI can apply online until July 23. the online examination will commence in the month of August.
+The bank that controls the monetary policy of the Indian currency releases the notification for Grade B Officers over 150 vacancies.
+The online examination will be conducted in August/September.

 The recruitment notification from the country's apex banking institute, RBI, attracts all the job seekers including fresh graduates.
 Starting from the exam pattern to the syllabus, RBI Grade B Officer exam is completely different.
 There are many myths amongst aspirants that the exam is very tough to crack, specifically for beginners and/or freshers.
 Here is the important information freshers should know before they start preparing for the Grade B Officer exam.

 The selection process of RBI Grade B Officer exam consists of two phases besides a personal interview.
 Both the phases will be conducted online.
 The duration of the exam will be 120 minutes.
 The screening round paper consists of four sections, namely, general awareness, English language, quantitative aptitude and reasoning.
 One has to secure minimum marks in every section to clear the examination.

 Only candidates who clear phase 1 are eligible to take the phase 2 exam.
 While coming to the final selection, only marks obtained in the phase 2 exam and the interview will be considered.
 RBI has released the detailed syllabus for every paper in phase 2.

 |Paper-I: Economic and Social Issues||Objective Type||90 ||100 |